 Not only did the game teach students as effectively as a real-life professor, it also engaged them.
 Sixty-seven percent of participants who played One Day said that they would prefer to attend a school that offered this kind of game-based learning.
 And 76% said that they would prefer to join a company that trained its employees with this type of game.

 The implications are particularly astonishing when you consider that a “prototype” game—only six months old, and making its debut public appearance—matched the performance of a professor who has spent more than a decade and a half honing his teaching skills.

-With the right technological assistance, great professors can devote the bulk of their efforts to the parts of education they love.
 This result may alarm critics who worry about putting teachers out of work or depriving students who are already tethered to their screens of flesh-and-blood interaction.
 But turning over rote lessons to technology may actually be good news for teachers.
 The professor who taught the course in our experiment was practically elated by the results.

 “This means that I can stop teaching all that basic material,” he told me.
 “Students can do all of that at home on their computers.
 Instead, I can guide them through real-world experiences and train them to make more sophisticated, sustainable decisions.
 I want to be doing that, while the computer does the 90% of a lecturer’s job that isn’t interesting to me—or most useful to students.”

 Game-based learning can benefit teachers and students.
 With the right technological assistance, great professors can devote the bulk of their efforts to the parts of education they love: mentoring young people, offering individualized guidance, and teaching lessons that challenge and inspire students.
 Meanwhile, professors who simply phone their lessons in will find themselves up against a formidable competitor.